damienzonly/hfs/dev-plugins.md

 - `entry`
   - you receive each entry of the list, and optionally produce HTML code that will completely replace the entry row/slot.
   - parameter `{ entry: DirEntry }` (refer above for DirEntry object)
+  - output `Html`
-  - output `Html | null` return null if you want to hide this entry
+    - return null if you want to hide this entry, or undefined to leave it unchanged
 - `afterEntryName`
   - you receive each entry of the list, and optionally produce HTML code that will be added after the name of the entry.
   - parameter `{ entry: DirEntry }` (refer above for DirEntry object)